1970–71 Port Vale F.C. season: Finances

 On the financial side, a profit of £3,424 was made, the club's first profitable season since 1962–63.
 A £19,322 donation from the Sportsmen's Association and the Development Fund helped to reduce the club's total debt to £134,640.
+Speaking in March, new chairman Graham Bourne stated that "it will be a long, hard slog to pull the club around.
+The pressures are still on, especially from the bank".
 Three players were released: Mick Hopkinson (Boston United); John Green (Northwich Victoria); and John King (Wigan Athletic).

 Cup competitions

-In the FA Cup, Vale were knocked out in the First Round by Fourth Division Notts County 1–0 in a 'physical' encounter at Meadow Lane.
+In the FA Cup, Vale were knocked out in the first round by Fourth Division leaders Notts County 1–0 in a 'physical' encounter at Meadow Lane.

 In the League Cup, Vale were eliminated once again at the first stage, this time Walsall left Burslem with a 1–0 win.